ethereum/devp2p/discv5/discv5-wire.md

     message-type = 0x04
     total        = total number of responses to the request

-NODES is the response to a FINDNODE or TOPICQUERY message.
+NODES is the response to a FINDNODE, TOPICQUERY or REGTOPIC message.
 Multiple NODES messages may be sent as responses to a single query.
 Implementations may place a limit on the allowed maximum for `total`.
 If exceeded, additional responses may be ignored.

-When handling NODES as a response to FINDNODE, the recipient should verify that the received nodes match the requested distances.
+When handling NODES response the recipient should verify that the received nodes match the requested distances in the FINDNODE request or the distance ±1 of the topic in the TOPICQUERY or REGTOPIC request from the sender's node id.

+The nodes in a NODES response are used to populate the local routing table in the case of a FINDNODE request and the topic specific kbuckets in the case of a TOPICQUERY or REGTOPIC request.

 ### TALKREQ Request (0x05)